lilmond/sudos/README.md

 Cool proxy servers provider: https://openproxy.space/premium

 # Introducing sudos 2.7.0
 Too long have passed since the last update, so I decided to upgrade this tool to a new level.
-New attack methods and features have been added.
+New attack methods and features have been added, more of them will be added later.
 I will be documenting about it all later.
 Thank you for your support!

 Help
 ```